rotem-abir/Frogger-Game-Demo/README.md

 # "F-ROGER" : Classic Arcade Game Clone Project

 1. The player is a frog and needs to cross the road safely to the other side.
-2. Catching his retro figure sends him to the next level.
+2. Catching his retro figure launches him to the next level.

 ## Table of Contents